 Sometimes, the term “primitive” campsite will be used.
-Although in some instances they may be free like the one mentioned above, they may cost money depending on the location.
+Although in some instances they may be free like the one mentioned above, others may cost money depending on the location.

 When I went camping at the Outlanders River Camp just outside Luray, VA, I rented a primitive campsite along the Shenandoah River.
 It was a walk-in site, meaning I couldn’t park near the campsite; I had to use a cart the campground provided to transport my gear from the parking lot to my campsite.

 Although the campsite itself was primitive, the campground also offered sites for campers and RVs, a bathhouse with hot showers, and a camp store with some food and basic provisions available for purchase.
-(COST: $40/night but it was worth it to be able to camp by the water and still have bathroom and show facilities)
+I loved camping by the water but still having access to bathroom and shower facilities.

 CAMPSITES WITH WATER & ELECTRIC HOOKUPS

-These type of campsites are usually for regular campers or RVs, but you can opt for a site like this if you are camping in a tent, too.
+These types of campsites are usually for regular campers or RVs, but you can opt for a site like this if you are camping in a tent, too.

 It costs a little more than a basic campsite.
-However, having water and electric readily available can make your camping trip a little easier.
+However, having water and electricity readily available can make your camping trip a little easier.

 Although dispersed or primitive camping can be fun, I have to admit that sometimes I prefer a comfy cabin to a rustic tent.